tomas/lisa/README.md

     lisa production deploy

-To run a console on one of your `api` servers (assuming you have separate roles under your production stage):
+To run the `console` task on one of your `api` servers (assuming you have separate roles under your production stage):

     lisa production:api console